-In 2015 following my retirement from the Police, I completed a two year dog psychology practitioner course with the British College of Canine Studies, attaining a Dog Behaviour Practitioner Diploma with Merit.
+In 2015 following my retirement from the Police, I completed a two year accredited dog behaviour practitioner course with the British College of Canine Studies, attaining a Dog Behaviour Practitioner Diploma with Merit.
 (See their website at http://www.britishcollegeofcaninestudies.com)

-Since then, I have attended many dog training seminars around the country conducted by some of the worlds esteemed dog trainers and behaviourists such as Victoria Stilwell, author and presenter of ‘It’s me or the dog’ TV show.
+Since then, I have attended many dog training seminars around the country, conducted by some of the worlds most esteemed dog trainers and behaviourists, such as Victoria Stilwell, the well known author and presenter of ‘It’s me or the dog’ TV show.

 I also had the honour of being a guest judge in 2016 alongside my good friend Mick Gentile, for the Channel 5 TV programme, ‘Britains Cleverest Dog’ with the well known TV Dog Trainers Charlotte Wilde and Kamel Fernandez.